-- You can use it indoors too.
+- You can apply it over outdoor high-traffic surfaces.

 - Long dry time, especially the oil-based type.

 - Oil-based poly tends to yellow after a while.